s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 If you also want to look at the same commit data as me in this article, you can clone my `git-encyclopedia-example` project [on GitHub](https://github.com/s-heins/git-encyclopedia-example) by running `git clone https://github.com/s-heins/git-encyclopedia-example.git` (to clone via HTTPS).

 To look at `commit` metadata, we can use `git cat-file -p`, where `-p` lets us pretty-print the object's content.
-I'm saying object because git stores multiple pieces of information as objects – such as `blob` objects for files, `commit` objects, and `tree` objects which allow us to reference other `tree` objects and `blob` objects to model a file tree.
+I'm saying "object" because git stores multiple pieces of information as objects – such as `blob` objects for files, `commit` objects, and `tree` objects which allow us to reference other `tree` objects and `blob` objects to model a file tree.
 (Any children `tree` objects would then represent folders and `blob` objects would be files).
 To read more about this, see [this article in the git pro book](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects).

 We can use `git cat-file -p` to look at our merge commit, `2cca46a` for example: